Can jump over 6 feet straight up from a standstill

 At the start of the 19th century, the animal’s population was quickly dwindling.
 It was often hunted for superstitious reasons.
 A century of aggressive protection followed, and now many species of these animals are thriving.
 Currently, the only species near extinction are the Ethiopian and the Spanish ibex.
 The Pyrenean subspecies became extinct in the year 2000.

 The alpine ibex is now quite plentiful and over 30,000 individuals are thought to exist in the wild.
-On the other hand, the Walia species is thought to only have about 500 individuals left, which makes them endangered.
-The Iberian ibex is thought to have around 9,000 individuals in the wild.
-The Nubian species likely has about 10,000 mature animals left, and the population is decreasing, which gives it a vulnerable status according to the IUCN.View all 38 animals that start with I
+In contrast, the Walia species may have only about 500 individuals left, which makes them endangered.
+The Iberian ibex count is around 9,000 members.
+The Nubian species likely has about 10,000 mature animals left, and the population is decreasing, which gives it a vulnerable status according to the IUCN.View all 39 animals that start with I

 Ibex FAQs (Frequently Asked Questions)